Where We Work

 Why We're Moving in Homes and Communities

-- Let’s Move Pittsburgh is dedicated to being a reliable source of information on children’s health to parents in the Pittsburgh region.
-Parents are invited to get involved with Let’s Move Pittsburgh through the biennial symposium, Let’s Move Pittsburgh Family Yoga and by taking the 10,000 Tables pledge to eat more family meals.
-Families and community centers can also participate in Let’s Move Pittsburgh’s newly launched 5-2-1-0 campaign that promotes four healthy habits: 5 or more serving of fruits and vegetables, less than 2 hours of recreational screen time, 1 or more hours of physical activity and 0 sugary drinks and more water.
+- Families and community centers are encouraged to participate in our 5-2-1-0 program which promotes four daily healthy habits: 5 or more serving of fruits and vegetables, less than 2 hours of recreational screen time, 1 or more hours of physical activity and 0 sugary drinks and more water.

-- With strong roots in the greater community of Pittsburgh, Let’s Move Pittsburgh provides direct health education and promotion through tabling at health fairs/events, delivering presentations on healthy lifestyles, leading healthy activities and more.
-For more information on how to bring Let’s Move Pittsburgh to one of your events, please contact us at email@example.com.
+- With strong roots in the greater community of Pittsburgh, Let’s Move Pittsburgh provides direct health education and promotion through tabling at health fairs and events, and presentations on nutrition and health-promoting topics to different community organizations and groups.
+For more information on how to bring Let’s Move Pittsburgh to you, please contact us at firstname.lastname@example.org.

 In the Food and Beverage Industry

 Why We're Moving in the Food and Beverage Industry